atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 ![](/images/A1K_Image_65.png)

-4. Click ?Flow Input? and assign Flow Inputs Path Parameter Id to 1.
+4. Click 'Flow Input' and assign Flow Inputs Path Parameter Id to 1.
 Click Save and Close.

 ![](/images/ltr_Image_66.gif)

-5. Click ?Flow Output?.
-Select ?Assert On Outputs? from the dropdown menu.
-Select ?+? to add a new assertion.
-Name the assertion ?Return 200 success?.
-Select ?Outputs/output/code? from the Available Data pane and drag-and-drop onto the assertion expression.
-Set the assertion logic to ?$flow.code == 200?.
-Click Save and Close?
+5. Click 'Flow Output'.
+Select 'Assert On Outputs' from the dropdown menu.
+Select '+' to add a new assertion.
+Name the assertion 'Return 200 success'.
+Select 'Outputs/output/code' from the Available Data pane and drag-and-drop onto the assertion expression.
+Set the assertion logic to '$flow.code == 200'.
+Click Save and Close.

 ![](/images/Ths_Image_67.gif)

 ![](/images/42g_Image_68.png)

-6. Click ?MapperCustomer?.
-Select ?Assert on Outputs? from the dropdown menu.
-Select ?+? to add a new assertion.
-Name the assertion ?CheckMapperOutput?.
-Select ?Outputs/output/id? from the Available Data pane and drag-and-drop onto the assertion expression.
+6. Click 'MapperCustomer'.
+Select 'Assert on Outputs' from the dropdown menu.
+Select '+' to add a new assertion.
+Name the assertion 'CheckMapperOutput'.
+Select 'Outputs/output/id' from the Available Data pane and drag-and-drop onto the assertion expression.

-Set the assertion logic to ?$activity[MapperCustomer].output.id==1?.
-Append the expression with a Boolean-And ?&&?.
-Similarly do with ?name? field but add equality ?==? to the term and check that the name field equals ?John Doe?.    \
+Set the assertion logic to '$activity[MapperCustomer].output.id==1'.
+Append the expression with a Boolean-And '&&'.
+Similarly do with 'name' field but add equality '==' to the term and check that the name field equals 'John Doe'.    \
  \
-The complete expression should be ?$activity[MapperCustomer].output.id==1 && $activity[MapperCustomer].output.name=="John Doe".?
+The complete expression should be '$activity[MapperCustomer].output.id==1 && $activity[MapperCustomer].output.name=="John Doe".'

-Click Save and Close?
+Click Save and Close.

 ![](/images/DPf_Image_69.gif)